froggyrobot/QLMIDI/README.md

   <img src="https://github.com/user-attachments/assets/5842c538-c4f7-4c19-b4dc-360a98b33520" width="80%" height="80%"/>
 </p>

-QLMIDI allows you to audition MIDI files in finder, without opening an external application, with as little friction as possible.
+QLMIDI allows you to audition MIDI files in Finder, without opening an external application, with as little friction as possible.
 This works in exactly the same way as Apple's own native audio Quick Look previews.

-This extension was designed to be as light weight and simple as possible- I wanted it to feel as though macOS supports MIDI playback in Quick Look natively (it did so prior to OSX 10.9).
+This extension was designed to be as lightweight and simple as possible- I wanted it to feel as though macOS supports MIDI playback in Quick Look natively (it did so prior to OSX 10.9).
 It uses AVMIDIPlayer, a MIDI player that comes included with AVfoundation and macOS, so QLMIDI doesn't have any external dependencies.
-The design of the UI should fit in with other audio Quick Look previews shown in finder.
+The design of the UI should fit in with other audio Quick Look previews shown in Finder.

 ## Application